 Why do we call the pygmy hog “the world’s most adorable hidden treasure”?

-Its small size, rounded face, and big eyes make it look cute.
+Its tiny size, rounded face, and expressive eyes make it look cute.
 Family bonding and playful piglets add to its charm.
 Wildlife photos also show its cuteness.
 Its rarity and role in grassland conservation make it special.
 This earns it the title of an adorable hidden treasure.

 Where exactly does the pygmy hog live, and why is Manas National Park important?